wordofwarning/wordofwarning.org/current/2015-spring/cade/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
-The performance lasts approximately 75 minutes with no interval and contains full nudity throughout.
+With no interval, the performance lasts approximately 75 minutes and contains full nudity throughout.
 Age advisory: 16+

 ####Q&A
 On Friday 6 February, following a short break, there will be a post-show talk with the company hosted by Prof. Jackie Stacey (University of Manchester).